-Lastly, certain colors replicate best as spot color as opposed to a four-color process build.
+Lastly, specific colors replicate best as spot color as opposed to a four-color process build.
 Specifically, blue inks.
-There is a scientific explanation behind this, but today let’s leave it at the fact that deep blues are often better replicated on press by spot colors than by builds.
+There is a scientific explanation behind this, but today let’s leave it at the fact that deep blues are often better replicated on the press by spot colors than builds.

 You may wonder if your label could call for a combination of these two processes.
-Our team of print professionals here at Epsen Hillmer Graphics will analyze the art files and the colors involved, and help you with the decision of whether to create all of the piece with CMYK, or if CMYK plus a PMS® will achieve the best results for your label design.
+Our team of print professionals here at Epsen Hillmer Graphics will analyze the art files and the colors involved, and help you with the decision of whether to create all of the pieces with CMYK or if CMYK plus a PMS® will achieve the best results for your label design.

 In addition to four-color process, EHG also offers the technology of Hexachrome® printing.
 Hexachrome® printing is CMYK plus OG (orange and green).
 The advantages of this technology would be better skin tones and suitable pastel colors.
 If your logo or corporate colors have orange or green predominantly featured, Hexachrome® printing can help your label image stand out in a crowd.

-Don’t worry about learning or buying a special art program to set this up, just send Epsen Hillmer Graphics your art file and our graphics department will handle the setup for this special printing process.
+Don’t worry about learning or buying a unique art program to set this up, just send Epsen Hillmer Graphics your art file, and our graphics department will handle the setup for this particular printing process.